My Prague Food and Drink Gateway

 This page is your gateway into all things related to Prague food and drink in the city.
 It covers Czech Beer i.e. what to expect, the different kinds plus pubs and beer gardens to enjoy drinking it.
 You’ll find options for Beer Spas, Wine bars, Restaurants, Cafes, Food eBooks and Classic Czech Recipes.

 One of the original pages on the website, it’s An Introduction to Czech Food, the menu structure, most popular meals and how they are likely to be served.
+If you are determined to try all the classic Czech food then stop by my Top Picks for Czech Food post.
 You can add restaurant etiquette and Bar Food options to that as well.
 An absolute must for people who want to try the cuisine.

 A selection of about 30 of my favourite places in Prague covering Czech, Italian, French, Japanese, Thai, Steak, Mediterranean, Vegetarian, Scenic and the top places in the city and links to further restaurant visits, posts and reviews.
 Some are expensive, others offer more of a cheaper pub experience but all have outstanding Prague food choices.
 Something for everyone and a FREE booking service if you want to make reservations.
 Read more on the Restaurants page.
 You’ll also find several eBooks on the site that look at How to Enjoy Czech Food, 23 Scenic Restaurants and The Prague Vegetarian/Vegan Guide.
 Nothing over 2 Euros.